dai-shi/react-hooks-fetch/README.md

 This library provides a React hook `useFetch` for any async functions.
-It utilizes React Suspense and requires to create a store in advance with `createFetch`.
+It utilizes React Suspense and requires to create a descriptor in advance with `createFetch`.
-The API is designed to force fetching data before rendering.
+`FetchProvider` is to give initial inputs to all descriptors.

 Project status: Experimental.
 We need to collect feedbacks.

 Design choices:

 *   No string keys
+*   Force prefetching
 *   Cache size one
 *   React context based